-New and Amended International Financial Reporting Standards Adopted in 2023
+New and Amended International Financial Reporting Standards Adopted in 2024

 The following amendments to accounting standards were adopted by the Corporation in the current year.
+The implementation of these amendments to the standards did not have a significant impact on the Corporation's consolidated financial statements.